informix/informix-dockerhub-readme/14.10.FC1/informix-innovator-c.md

 ## License

-The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+The [Dockerfiles](https://github.com/informix/informix-server-dockerfiles) are associated scripts and licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Informix Innovator-C Edition is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license for Informix Innovator-C Edition can be found [online](http://www-03.ibm.com/software/sla/sladb.nsf/displaylis/AFFA2E7CE59C3C72852582CD00635748?OpenDocument) for the software contained in this image.
 Note that this license does not permit further distribution.